-Admission to The University of Southern Mississippi's graduate programs in Educational Leadership and Research is selective.
+Admission to The University of Southern Mississippi's graduate programs in educational leadership and research is selective.
 Regular admission is contingent on having graduated from a college or university accredited by a recognized regional accrediting agency.
-In addition, the graduate admissions committees of the department recommend admittance only for those applicants whose academic background, work experience, demonstrated leadership, and communication skills meet the challenging demands of graduate programs in Educational Leadership and Research.
+In addition, the graduate admissions committees of the department recommend admittance only for those applicants whose academic background, work experience, demonstrated leadership, and communication skills meet the challenging demands of graduate programs in educational leadership and research.
 In evaluating applications, the admission committees utilize separate criteria in each degree program offered.

-Letter of Application

-GRE or MAT scores

-GPA on last two years of

-undergraduate work

-GPA on previous graduate work

-three letters of recommendation

-from people qualified to assess the

-applicant's readiness for graduate study

-other standardized test scores interview vita/resume writing sample professional experience
+letter of application GRE or MAT scores GPA on last two years of undergraduate work GPA on previous graduate work three letters of recommendation from people qualified to assess the applicant's readiness for graduate study other standardized test scores interview vita/resumé writing sample professional experience

-The Master of Education degree requires thirty (30) semester hours of graduate course work (no thesis is required for this degree).
+The Master of Education degree requires thirty (30) semester hours of graduate coursework (no thesis is required for this degree).
 In addition to the eighteen (18) hours of courses specified below, twelve (12) hours of electives must also be taken.
 Eighteen (18) hours must be 600 level or higher.

 Required Courses

-Hours
+1 Hours

-ADE 540, 576, 601, and 607 (ADE core) 12
+ADE 540, 576, 601, and 607 (ADE core)

 REF 601 (Introduction to Research) 3

-REF 604 or 816 or 818 (Educational Foundations) or a seventh course in Adult Education 3
+REF 604, 816 or 818 (Educational Foundations) or a seventh course in adult education 3

 Electives

 Two additional ADE courses 6

-Courses in degree-related areas.
-6
+Courses in degree-related areas 6

-30

-To graduate, students must complete an approved thirty (30) semester hour program of studies with a 3.0 grade point average and successfully complete a written comprehensive examination.
+To graduate, students must complete an approved thirty (30)-hour program of study with a 3.0 GPA and successfully complete a written comprehensive examination.